paulpham157/Daytona-Sandbox-Claude-Code-Router/README.md

 **Note**: These tools are installed **inside the sandbox**, not on your local machine.
 The sandbox provides a complete, isolated development environment.

+### Basic MCP (Model Context Protocol) Servers
+The following MCP servers can be installed in your Daytona sandbox using the included script:

+- **🟡 perplexity-mcp** - Web search and real-time information retrieval
+- **🟡 pointer** - Browser automation and web interaction capabilities
+- **🟡 sequential-thinking** - Enhanced reasoning and step-by-step problem solving
+- **🟡 filesystem** - File system access and manipulation (root at `/root`)
+- **🟡 memory** - Persistent memory and knowledge graph functionality

+**Installation**: Run `sh ~/install-basic-mcps.sh` inside your sandbox to install these MCP servers.

 ### AI Router Configuration
 The Claude Code Router is pre-configured with intelligent routing: